A Guide to the Ernest J. Gaines Center

 - Have students research the unique relationships between African Americans, whites, Cajuns, and Creoles in Louisiana.
 How does the information they discovered illuminate the reading of The Autobiography of Miss Jane Pittman?

 - Gaines originally intended for the novel to be told from multiple points of view.
 In fact, the first draft became The Short Biography of Miss Jane Pittman.
-Have students explore the differences between autobiography and biography then discuss how the novel would have been different or similar as a biography instead of an autobiography.
+Have students explore the differences between autobiography and biography then discuss how the novel would have been different or similar to a biography instead of an autobiography.

 - Have students research some of the important historical events and people in the novel (Reconstruction.
-Huey P. Long, the 1827 flood, Jackie Robinson, etc.) then have them discuss how Miss Jane's views concerning these events and people adds to our understanding of them.
+Huey P. Long, the 1827 flood, Jackie Robinson, etc.) then have them discuss how Miss Jane's views concerning these events and people add to our understanding of them.

 - Have students watch the film version of The Autobiography of Miss Jane Pittman then discuss the differences or similarities between the novel and the film.
 Have them explain how the differences change, in any way, the story.

-- Have students create a time line of the events that occur in Miss Jane's life.
+- Have students create a timeline of the events that occur in Miss Jane's life.
 This would include both her personal events and the historical events described in the novel.